MorganKryze/ConsoleAppVisuals/docs/1-introduction/basic_concepts.md

 # Basic concepts

 This section is made for you to understand what is **ConsoleAppVisuals**, its purpose and use flow.
-We will guide you later on into the creation of your first project until the advanced use of the library with data visualization and menus management.
+We will also guide you into the creation of your first project until the advanced use of the library with data visualization and menus management.

 ## What is ConsoleAppVisuals?